Monthly: December 2011

 by

-Since my last piece for The Drum, the IPA’s Chris Berg has produced an attack on our book, On Utøya: Anders Breivik, Right Terror, Racism and Europe.
-We haven’t formally responded, but many of the comments below his article deal with his frankly desperate and unconvincing attempt to exonerate the Islamophobic and anti-multicultural Right from creating the context in which far Right violence is more likely.
+Candle-lit vigil in Oslo, soon after the 22 July massacre Since my last piece for The Drum, the IPA’s Chris Berg has produced an attack on our book, On Utøya: Anders Breivik, Right Terror, Racism and Europe.
+We haven’t formally responded, but many of the comments below his article deal with his frankly desperate and unconvincing attempt to […]

-Filed Under: fascism, psychiatry
+Filed under: fascism, psychiatry

 03 Dec